• Skip to primary navigation

 Ways to add different flavors to boiled carrots

 Boiled carrots are a bit of a blank canvas, so it’s easy to add different spices or ingredients to change up the taste.
 Instead of maple syrup, you could use honey or brown sugar to sweeten the dish.
 You could also use butter instead of olive oil for a richer taste.
+Using butter or honey will make the carrots vegetarian rather than vegan.
 Spice things up with a dash of cinnamon, paprika, ginger, or cumin.
 You could even toss the carrots with a specific spice blend, such as herbes de Provence or ras el hanout.
 Sauté some minced garlic, and toss it with the carrots for a more savory flavor.
 Instead of parsley, sprinkle the carrots with chopped dill or chives.
 If you want to add a bit of crunch, toss in some roasted pecans or walnuts—the firmness of the nuts adds a nice contrast to the soft carrots.

 How do I store leftovers?